 Prophylactic mastectomy is considered investigational for all other indications, including but not limited to contralateral prophylactic mastectomy in women with breast cancer who do not meet high risk criteria.

-It is recommended that all candidates for prophylactic mastectomy consider undergoing counseling regarding cancer risks from a health professional skilled in assessing cancer risk other than the operating surgeon.
-Cancer risk should be assessed by performing a complete family history, use of the Gail or Claus model to estimate the risk of cancer, and discussion of the various treatment options, including increased surveillance or chemoprevention with tamoxifen or raloxifene.
+It is strongly recommended that all candidates for prophylactic mastectomy undergo counseling regarding cancer risks from a health professional skilled in assessing cancer risk other than the operating surgeon and discussion of the various treatment options, including increased surveillance or chemoprevention with tamoxifen or raloxifene.

 5/14/2002: Code Reference section updated; 173.5, 174.0-174.9, 175.0-175.9, 198.81, 238.3, 239.3, and 611.72 (malignant codes) deleted

 1/17/2003: Policy reviewed; no changes based on Hayes report

 11/19/2004: Code Reference section updated, ICD-9 procedure code range 85.33-85.36, 85.41-85.44 listed separately, ICD-9 diagnosis code V50.41 "Note: Must be filed in conjunction with one of the diagnosis codes listed above." added